kmaitreys/p345-optics-lab/README.md

 # p345-optics-lab
-Laboratory reports of the P343 Modern Physics Lab course at NISER.
+Laboratory reports of the P345 OpticsLab course at NISER.